trankevin32/LoginPage/README.md

 Make sure all stack services, and networks are running.
 To view the login page, open up a browser window and type in "localhost:8080/LoginPage/index.php".

 NOTE: In order for the "forget/reset password" function to work, we need a mail server to send a link to the user's email to reset their password.
-This part is incomplete.